Friendly-Neighborhood/FullstackAssignment/README.md

 # User Management App

-This web application is a powerful and user-friendly web-based tool designed for managing user data efficiently.
+This web application is a useful and user-friendly web-based tool designed for managing user data efficiently.
 This application provides a comprehensive set of features, including RESTful APIs, for creating, reading, updating, and deleting user information.
 With its intuitive design and seamless integration of frontend and backend components, it offers a seamless user experience for administrators and end-users alike.

 There are two ways of running the Golang API:
 1. Terminal